 Dill Pickles: How Did They Come About?

-The pickling process is designed to both prolong the shelf-life of a product and also modify its taste.
+The pickling process is designed to both prolong the shelf life of a product and make it a bit more delicious.
 “Pickle” is thought to come from the Dutch word “pekel” or the German word “pókel”, meaning “brine” or “salt”.
-Both brine and salt, of course, can be instrumental in the pickling process.
+Both brine and salt are instrumental in the pickling process.

-It is commonly thought that “pickle juice” (i.e. the leftover brine and herbs juice) can have a plethora of health benefits, though little evidence exists to formally back up this claim.
-Pickles are also very low in calories; you’ll find only 4 calories in a single dill pickle spear.
-Though the brine doesn’t add any calories to the cucumber, it does add an awful lot of salt, so take the declaration of pickles being healthy with a pinch of salt… literally.
+Some say that “pickle juice” has health benefits, though there is little evidence to back up this claim.
+Pickles are very low in calories; you’ll only find about five calories in an average spear.
+Though the brine doesn’t add any calories to the cucumber, it does add a lot of sodium, so take the declaration of pickles being healthy with a pinch of salt… literally.

-In the US, dill pickles are often referred to as “kosher dills”, although there is nothing about them that really necessitates the word “kosher” in their name, as they are not derived from meat or dairy products, among other things.
-Kosher dills are simply made using traditional Jewish dill pickle recipes that were popularized in New York City around 120 years ago.
+In the US, dill pickles are often referred to as “kosher dills”, although there is nothing about them that is truly “kosher”, as they are not derived from meat or dairy products.
+Kosher dills are simply made using traditional Jewish recipes that were popularized in New York City around 120 years ago.

-The “kosher” dill pickle initially became very popular with Jewish communities living in Eastern Europe, with Eastern European countries such as Hungary having an abundance of the dill herb, along with other herbs and spices.
-Dill pickles offered a sharp and tangy accompaniment to their rather bland diet, which saw their popularity quickly skyrocket.
-In the run-up to the cold, unforgiving winter months, it became a tradition for Jewish communities to pickle many foods for preservation, with “kosher dill” pickles being one of them.
+The “kosher” dill pickle initially became very popular with Jewish communities living in Eastern Europe, with countries such as Hungary having an abundance of dill along with other herbs and spices.
+Dill pickles offered a unique accompaniment to their rather bland diet.
+In the cold, unforgiving winter months, it became a tradition for Jewish communities to pickle many foods.

-Despite their transition into big business, dill pickles retain their largely Jewish roots and associations today.
-Pickles are still a mainstay at many NYC delis in the 21st century, further solidifying their status as a staple of Jewish-American cuisine.
-Some delis even sell novelty pickle-scented candles!
+Despite their transition into big business, dill pickles retain their largely Jewish associations today.
+Pickles are still a mainstay in NYC and pretty much any deli, further solidifying their status as a staple of Jewish-American cuisine.

-More than half of the cucumbers grown in the US are turned into pickles, while Americans consume over 26 billion pickles per year.
-That equates roughly to 9 pounds of pickle per citizen every year!
-One thing’s safe to say – pickles aren’t going anywhere!
+More than half of the cucumbers grown in the US are turned into pickles, and Americans consume over 26 billion pickles per year (or so I’ve heard).
+That equates to roughly 9 pounds of pickles per person every year (math totally not checked here).